15 Easy Ways to Save Money

 13. Bundle Your Insurance Policies

 You may be able to whittle down your bills by combining your insurance policies (typically home and auto) with one company.
-Typically, when you do so, you can reap a solid amount of savings.
+Generally, when you do so, you can reap a solid amount of savings.

 14. Gamify Savings